-CNS GCTs usually arise in the pineal and/or suprasellar regions of the brain, as solitary or multiple lesions (refer to Figure 1).
+CNS GCTs usually arise in the pineal and/or suprasellar regions of the brain as solitary or multiple lesions (refer to Figure 1).
 The most common site of origin is the pineal region (45%), and the second most common site is the suprasellar region (30%) within the infundibulum or pituitary stalk.
 Both of these sites are considered extra-axial or nonparenchymal CNS locations.
 Approximately 5% to 10% of patients present with synchronous tumors arising in both the suprasellar and pineal locations, and the histology is most frequently a germinoma.
-Males have a higher incidence of GCTs than do females, with males having a preponderance of pineal-region primary tumors.
-Other areas that may be involved, though rare, include the basal ganglia, ventricles, thalamus, cerebral hemispheres, and medulla.[9,10]
+Overall, males have a higher incidence of GCTs than do females, with males having a preponderance of pineal-region primary tumors.
+Other areas that may be involved, though rare, include the basal ganglia, ventricles, thalamus, cerebral hemispheres, and brain stem.[9,10]

 Figure 1.
 Anatomy of the inside of the brain.
 The supratentorium contains the cerebrum, ventricles (with cerebrospinal fluid shown in blue), choroid plexus, hypothalamus, pineal gland, pituitary gland, and optic nerve.
 The infratentorium contains the cerebellum and brain stem.

 In a study of 62 cases of intracranial GCTs, next-generation sequencing, single-nucleotide polymorphism array, and expression array showed frequent mutations in the KIT/RAS signaling pathway (50% of cases) and the AKT/mTOR pathway (19% of cases).